Skip to content

 8:30 a.m. or 5:15 p.m.

-Making sure to write "a.m." and "p.m." as such.
+Make sure to write "a.m." and "p.m." as such.

-Also, if listing a time that is right on the hour, write it like this: 3 p.m., leaving out the ":00".
-And if you need to write out the time of noon, write "noon" instead of "12 p.m."
+Also, if listing a time right on the hour, write it like 3 p.m., leaving out the ":00".
+If you need to write out the noon time, write "noon" instead of "12 p.m."

 Oxford Commas